mRs-/Black-Friday-Deals/README.md

 ### 💰 [CleanClip](https://cleanclip.cc?ref=bfdeals) - The cleanest Clipboard Manager for macOS, Clean UI/Immersive menu/Unlimited Storage/Paste Queue/Smart List, 30% off on all multi-device plans with code **BF2024**
 ### 💰 [Presentify](https://apps.apple.com/app/id1507246666) - The best screen annotation app for macOS, featured by Apple 3 times.
 25% off for the first on the App Store.
 No code needed.
 ### 💸 [ToDoBar](https://apps.apple.com/app/id6470928617) - Tasks for today on your menu bar.
 50% off for the first on the App Store.
 No code needed.
+### 💸 [Plinky](https://apps.apple.com/us/app/plinky-easily-save-links/id1597187737) - Easily save links from any device in just one tap, enjoy them later!
+No code needed, 50% off all sales that happen in the app from Nov 25 - Dec 3.

 ## Video Software
 ### 💸 [FaceScreen](https://apps.apple.com/app/id6702028512) - Live camera preview on your screen.
 50% off for the first time on the App Store.
 No code needed.